Enjoy these Earth Day activities for kids

 Earth Day activities for kids should be achievable

 Earth Day activities for kids should mirror the call the EPA has issued to all Americans to commit to five actions that will keep our environment safe.
-Whether one of yours is applying for payday loans online rather than creating paperwork in a store is up to you.
+Whether one of yours is requesting payday loans online rather than creating paperwork in a store is up to you.
 Five actions may not seem like much at first, but think about what would happen if everyone followed their five actions diligently.
 The world would be a cleaner place, for Earth Day and every other day.
 It’s easier to focus on a few actions rather than a long list, which makes similarly targeted Earth Day activities for kids much less overwhelming.
 It also makes it much cheaper for parents, to the point that low interest loans are unnecessary.

 Speaking of activities, here are your five actions for the kids